agrosner/DBFlow/usage2/GettingStarted.md

 potentially many databases.
 The name, `AppDatabaseAppDatabase_Database.java`, is generated via {DatabaseClassName}{DatabaseFileName}{GeneratedClassSepator, default = "\_"}Database

-To learn more about what you can configure in a database (such as SQLCipher), read [here](/usage2/Databases.md)
+To learn more about what you can configure in a database, read [here](/usage2/Databases.md)

 ## Initialize FlowManager